 - Bank OZK (locations in Alabama, Arkansas, California, Florida, Georgia, Mississippi, New York, North Carolina, South Carolina, and Texas)

 How to Redeem a Savings Bond

-To redeem a Series HH savings bond (or a Series 1 savings bond not accepted by your local bank), you’ll need to complete FS Form 1522 and mail the completed form along with the savings bond to the Department of the Treasury at:
+To redeem a paper savings bond, you’ll need to complete FS Form 1522 and mail the completed form along with the savings bond to the Department of the Treasury at:

 Treasury Retail Securities Services

 P.O.
 Box 9150

 On the form, you’ll include information for direct deposit.